Acupuncture in Fountain Valley

 Many people think of acupuncture as a “new age” treatment, but the practice goes back many centuries.
 The first documentation of acupuncture took place in China in about 100 BCE.
 As the years went by, acupuncture became one of the standard practices in China and is now backed by modern healthcare.
 One study published in The Journal of Pain, U.S. Association for the Study of Pain concluded that acupuncture is effective in the treatment of chronic pain and that the benefits of acupuncture are long-lasting.

 Acupuncture works by penetrating the skin with thin needles.
-When you visit an acupuncturist like the ones on our team at Coast Physical Medicine, we will insert these needles and activate them with gentle movements that stimulate the central nervous system.
+When you visit a Fountain Valley acupuncturist like the ones on our team at Coast Physical Medicine, we will insert these needles and activate them with gentle movements that stimulate the central nervous system.
 The tradition of acupuncture states that energy flows through the body, and we can channel that energy to obtain optimal balance and health.
 The qi moves through the body along twelve channels called meridians.
 Acupuncture can be used to help treat a variety of conditions related to pain, such as:

 - Chronic headaches